Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Grant Permissions on SharePoint Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Grant specific permissions on site to a SharePoint user or Group with the help of Microsoft Flow.
+Grant specific permissions on site to a SharePoint user or Group with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters